 Option Description Mandatory Туре Default

-servers Array of used Yes array
+servers Array of used mem- Yes array

-memcached

-servers, at
+cached servers, at -

 least one server

 must be defined.

 Each server defi-

 nition is a string,

 allowed syntaxes:

 • host TCP

-connect
+con-

-to host
+nect to

-on
+host on

 mem-

 cached

 default

 port

-(usu-

-ally
+(usually

 11211,

 defined

 by PHP

-ini

-vari-
+ini vari-

 able

 mem-

-cache.def ault_port
+cache.defa ult port

-• host:port
+• host:port -

 TCP

 connect

 to host

-on port ,
+on port

-• tcp://hostnam e:port
+• tcp://hostname :port

-Same

-as
+Same as ·port

-above /
+above

-/memcached.sock
+1 memcached.sock

-Connect
+Connect incincuciicui socii

-to

-mem-
+to mem-

 cached

 server

+using

-using unix
+unix

 sockets

-SUCKEIS
+Sockets

 compression Enable memcached No boolean FALSE

-compression internal data com- 110 DOUICAII IALSE
+internal data com-

 pression.
 Can be

 used to reduce

 memcached mem-

 ory consumption

 but adds additional

+compression / de-

-compression /
+compression / de-

-decompression

-CPU overhead

-on the accord-
+overhead on the ac-

-ing memcached
+cording memcached

 servers.

-2.2 Port III.
-Monuo 1 221

-Neos\Cache\Backend\ApcBackend
+SCI VEIS.

+Neos\Cache\Backend\ApcuBackend

-APC is mostly known as an opcode cache for PHP source files but can be used to store user data as well.
+APCu is also known as APC without opcode cache.
+It can be used to store user data.
 As main advantage the data can be shared between different PHP processes and requests.
 All calls are direct memory calls.
 This makes this backend lightning fast for get() and set() operations.
-It can be an option for relatively small caches (few dozens of megabytes) which are read and written very often and becomes handy if APC is used as opcode cache anyway.
+It can be an option for relatively small caches (few dozens of megabytes) which are read and written very often.

-The implementation is very similar to the memcached backend implementation and suffers from the same problems if APC runs out of memory.
+The implementation is very similar to the memcached backend implementation and suffers from the same problems if APCu runs out of memory.